 A second phase of rifting in the Late Triassic and Early Jurassic was associated with widespread fluvial and deltaic deposits, including a thick succession of siliciclastics and coals (Cattamarra Coal Measures), which are overlain by Middle Jurassic marine shales (Cadda Formation) in the north Perth Basin.
 These Early to Middle Jurassic strata form a second proven petroleum system in the north Perth Basin.
 The final rift and breakup phase in the Middle Jurassic to Early Cretaceous was associated with deposition of fluvial and marine siliciclastics (Yarragadee Formation, Parmelia Group and Warnbro Group), which form the main petroleum system in the Vlaming Sub-basin.

-The well is expected to cost $5-7 million (gross), with any well costs above a cap of $8 million (gross) reverting to Vintage’s joint venture equity level of 30%.
-The expected timing of estimated costs, net to Vintage, are as follows:
+The proposed Cervantes-1 well is expected to cost $3.7 million (net), with any well costs above a cap of $8 million (gross) reverting to Vintage’s joint venture equity level of 30%.

-The Cervantes structure is located in a gap along the oil discovery trend of the Hovea, Jingemia and Cliff Head oil fields.
-These fields, in total, have produced in excess of 27 MMbbl of oil from the key Permian reservoirs in the Perth Basin and lie within an oil fairway around the western and northern section of the basin.
-The Cervantes structure is a high-side fault trap of multiple Permian reservoir units and shares strong similarities with these oil fields in terms of structure, potential reservoirs and location within the oil fairway on the western flank of the basin.
+The Cervantes structure is located on an oil discovery trend, comprised of the Hovea, Jingemia and Cliff Head oil fields.
+These fields, in total, have produced in excess of 27 MMbbl of oil from Permian reservoirs in the Perth Basin and lie within an oil fairway around the western and northern section of the basin.
+The Cervantes structure is a high-side fault trap with multiple Permian reservoir units, sharing strong similarities with the offset oil fields in terms of structure, potential reservoirs, and access to a mature oil source rock.

 Seismic traverse across the Cervantes structure and Kingia Depth Map

-The Permian reservoir targets in the Cervantes prospect are the prolific Dongara, Kingia and High Cliff Sandstones.
-The opportunity for rapid conversion of prospective resources to producing reserves exists via a 3rd party oil processing and operations agreement with L14 operator Jade, which owns 100% of, and operates, the nearby Jingemia oil processing and export facility.
+The Permian reservoir targets in the prospect are the prolific Dongara, Kingia and High Cliff Sandstones which are expected to yield a combined gross 2U Best Estimate of 15.3 MMbbl (4.6 MMbbl net to Vintage) of oil.
+Cervantes has a chance of success of 28% and a high chance of development due to its proximity to infrastructure and existing oil and gas fields.
+The opportunity for rapid conversion of prospective resources to producing reserves exists via a 3rd party oil processing and operations agreement with L14 operator Jade, which owns and operates the nearby Jingemia oil processing and export facility.